brettchalupa/brettchalupa/README.md

 ### Howdy! 🤠

+🚚 **New personal projects will be hosted on Codeberg at: https://codeberg.org/bcodes/** 🚚

+---

 My name's Brett!
 I'm a software engineer.
 I specialize in full-stack web and API development using Ruby on Rails, TypeScript, web components, and GraphQL.
 I'm also a hobbyist game developer.

 ✍️ I’m currently writing [a book on how to make games for Playdate](https://leanpub.com/playdatebook)!